carpentries-incubator/lesson-R-packaging/_episodes/03-getting_started.md

 ## Play with the package

 Believe it or not, this package is ready to be installed.
-Just go to the upper right corner and press `Build > Install and Restart`. # TODO: not sure this has changed?
-In my console, I see `Build > Install`.
+Just go to the upper right corner and press `Build > Install and Restart` (or, in newer versions of RStudio, press `Build > Install > Clean and install`).

 ![Install and restart](../fig/install-and-restart.gif)